 where s is a parameter which governs the transition and depends on the concentration n of carriers and on the transversal cross section area Q of the conductor, semiconductor, sample or device, perpendicular to the direction of the current.
 Specifically,

-Here r0 = e2/mc2 is the classical radius of the electron, r0= 2.84 10-13cm.
-Therefore, s is the number of carriers in a salami slice of thickness equal with the classical diameter of the electron, normal to the direction of current flow.
+Here r0 = e2/mc2 is the classical radius of the electron, r0= 2.84 10-13 cm.
+Therefore, s is the number of carriers in a salami slice of thickness equal with the classical diameter of the electron, normal to the direction of current flow (see Fig. 1).
 The resulting spectral density of fractional quantum 1/f fluctuations is then given by the quantum 1/f coefficient aH through the Hooge relation

-This shows that although the spectral density varies monotonously when the size of the cross section is lowered down to nanoscale dimensions, there is a plateau on which the spectral density remains constant, while aH changes its value.
+This resulting total dependence on N is shown qualitatively in Fig. 2 below for the transition from macroscopic dimensions to nanoscale samples.
+It shows that although the spectral density varies monotonously when the size of the cross section is lowered down to nanoscale dimensions, there is a plateau on which the spectral density remains constant, while aH changes its value.

 Dept. of Physics & Astronomy, University of Missouri